 Ultimately, our efforts are designed to enable girls to envision themselves following a similar path to success that our region’s Women in STEM have shared with them during activities designed especially for girls.
 We know girls can’t be who they don’t see, and when women STEM professionals discuss their individual journeys and the superpowers they’ve developed over the course of their careers, it makes a difference to girls’ decision-making processes.
 Whether during annual events or programming during the school year, we are addressing the talent shortages by attracting more girls to STEM careers.

-The Girls Lead The Way (GLTW) Summit is a great example of our work.
+The Girls Lead The Way (GLTW) Summit

-GLTW STEM Summit—In its fourth year, this effort brings together more than 150 eighth- and ninth-grade Engineering Pathway girls from a variety of East Bay school districts who provide Project Lead The Way curriculum.
+GLTW STEM Summit—In its seventh year, this effort brings together more than 150 eighth- and ninth-grade Engineering Pathway girls from a variety of East Bay school districts who provide Project Lead The Way curriculum.
 It also engages more than 50 Women in STEM from a variety of East Bay companies who mentor these young women in a 5-hour experience which includes keynote speakers, hands-on engineering activities and plenty of one-on-one engagement.
 The event is scheduled every Fall and is sponsored by Chevron in collaboration with Contra Costa Transportation Authority and a variety of other partners.

 CalPoly Pomona FemineerTM Program